llfisher932/Simple-Movie-Website/README.md

 ## Screenshots

-A full view of the website with movies loaded:
+### A full view of the website with movies loaded:

-![A full view of the website with movies loaded.](./src/assets/movieDemo1.png) gi
+![A full view of the website with movies loaded.](./src/assets/movieDemo1.png)

-A view of the details page for a specific movie:
+### A view of the details page for a specific movie:

 ![A view of the details page for a specific movie.](./src/assets/movieDemo2.png)

 ## Installation